nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 SalesNote is a **desktop app for tailors, optimized for use via a Command Line Interface** (CLI), suitable for fast typists.
 SalesNote aims to help tailors simplify their administrative tasks, with the main features split between helping to manage:
-* Client Information (e.g. Contact details, measurements, notes)
+* Client Information (e.g. contact details, measurements, notes)
 * Tasks to be done
 * Sales orders and accounts